kyleconroy/dead-batteries/README.md

 ./dead-battery mirror
 ```

-Some packages listed in simple.html do not have any files on PyPI
-TODO: Provide an example

 * `simple.html`: contains a list of all known packages on PyPI
 * `meta/*.json`: contains package metadata for each package
 * `python3-packages.json`: contains a list of packages that support Python3